 She grew up a smart and sensitive kid with a natural connection to music and performing.
 Influenced by rock as well as jazz, blues and R&B singers such as Bessie Smith, Billie Holiday, Jimmy Reed, Ray Charles, Hank Williams and Sam Cooke, Mia learned how to play the guitar and the piano by age nine.

 In 1984, Mia enrolled at Antioch College located in Yellow Springs, Ohio as a liberal arts student.
-In September 1986, she and Steve, Matt and Andy formed the punk rock band The Gits.
+In September 1986, she three friends Steve, Matt and Andy, formed the punk rock band The Gits.
 After playing music for a while the band got restless and moved to Seattle in 1989.
 They heard there was an interesting music scene happening, and it immediately felt like home.

 Mia was the first of the group to get gainfully employed.
 She got hired at a trashy dive bar and helped Andy, Matt and Steve out with free food.
-The dive bar was near a mental hospital, and eccentric folks would often come in.
-Mia would say “I love my job, I get paid to hear people’s problems!”
+The dive bar was near a mental hospital, and eccentric folks would often come into the bar.
+Mia’s reaction was: “I love my job, I get paid to hear people’s problems!”

 Mia had a great sense of humor, loved to meet new people and had no problem cracking jokes.
 The four moved into an abandoned building and called it “The Rathouse”.
 The Gits powerful, driving music and poetic lyrics were creating a stir in the area.
 They had shows there often with their friends, 7 Year Bitch.
 In 1992, the band released its debut album Frenching the Bully.
 Their reputation progressively increased within the grunge scene in Seattle.